 The project site is within the San Marin Commerce Park Master Plan area, adopted by Ordinance No. 878 passed December 4th, 1979, and was previously designated for a retail development.
 The 1996 Novato General Plan designated the site for Business and Professional Office (BPO), which does not allow retail, with the exception of ancillary retail to the permitted use.
-The proposal includes an amendment to the San Marin Commerce Park Master Plan to be compliant with the current land use designation of Business Professional Office (BPO) of the General Plan, which allows the development of a hotel, and in fact allocates the project site for the development of a hotel.
+The proposal includes an amendment to the San Marin Commerce Park Master Plan to be compliant with the current land use designation of Business Professional Office (BPO) of the General Plan, which allows the development of a hotel.
+More specifically, Policy 1A identifies and promotes use of the project site for the development of a hotel/motel.

-Novato Zoning Code & Hillside and Ridgeline Protection Ordinance
+Novato Zoning Code & Hillside and Ridgeline Protection Ordinance precise development plan.

-The project site is zoned Planned District (PD).
-This zoning classification allows flexibility to develop project and site specific development and operational standards through the adoption of a precise development plan.
 A precise development plan may include design and operational elements that deviate from the uniform standards of the Novato Zoning Ordinance.
-Such deviations are allowed where doing so better addresses a unique site constraint(s) (e.g., steep topography, wetlands, easements, etc.) or would result in a superior project design.
+Such deviations are allowed where doing so better addresses a unique site constraint(s) (e.g., steep topography, wetlands, easements, etc.) and/or would result in a superior project design.